American King disqualified in 200 breast heats at worlds | New Country 923

 American King disqualified in 200 breast heats at worlds

-GWANGJU, South Korea (AP) — American Lilly King has been disqualified from the 200-meter breaststroke preliminaries at the world swimming championships.
+GWANGJU, South Korea (AP) — American Lilly King was disqualified from the 200-meter breaststroke preliminaries at the world swimming championships on Thursday.

 It was a big blow for King, who was aiming for a sweep of the breaststroke titles in Gwangju.
 She already won the 100 over Russian rival Yulia Efimova.